BLE-LTER/ble-handbook/handbook.md

 #### Roles: Users/Groups || Permissions

 Postgres has a somewhat confusing (to me) permission management scheme.
-To minimize confusion and make it easy, I am making a hard-and-fast distinction:
+To minimize confusion and make it easy, we make a distinction:

 1. LOGIN ROLES (i.e. users):